AlOwain/owkenken/README.md

 - Parallelism
   - Multithreading is immediately applicable via recursion.
 - Naïvete
+  - Build upon the domain of the earlier move, if a move did not work for the parent move, then it won't work for the child.
   - Instead of recalculating the entire domain at each move, you can invalidate rows or columns.
   - Use MRV with LCV for the value